On craft

 I Am & Villanelle

 This exercise was based on the “Where I’m From” poem by George Ella Lyon.
 I chose this form because of its accessibility, and because it has helped me remember my roots and honor my past.
 “I Am” poems prompt us to think about the people and instances that shaped our identities.
 I’ve always told students that when we know who we are, we are indestructible.
 Many of the poems featured in my Speak Poetry project were inspired by this form.
-My own poem, “I Am, Villanelle,” was based on Lyon’s template, which I later edited and redrafted to follow the villanelle form, as the rhymes and repetitions allowed me to amplify the expansiveness and intensity of the histories I was tackling.
+My own poem, “I Am, Villanelle,” was based on Lyon’s template, which I later edited and redrafted to follow the modern villanelle form, as the rhymes/near rhymes and repetitions allowed me to amplify the expansiveness and intensity of the histories I was tackling.